Chaniel/nginx/README.md

-# Nginx Configuration optimize
+# Nginx Configuration

 it may contains:
-1. Best Nginx features
+1. Best Nginx features, or Optimization.
 2. nginx config examples with backend, such as php, java, ruby, python etc.